-Kenneth Sonnenfeld is a licensed patent attorney with nearly 30 years of experience as intellectual property counsel to biotechnology and pharmaceutical industry clients ranging from domestic startups to multinational corporations.
+Dr. Sonnenfeld is a patent attorney with over 30 years of experience as intellectual property counsel to biotechnology and pharmaceutical industry clients ranging from domestic startups to multinational corporations and research institutions.

-Ken’s background includes a doctorate in pharmacology, which helps him understand and advise effectively on the complex technical issues that arise in biotech patent matters.
-Prior to entering the legal profession, he conducted cancer therapy research in academic medicine on neuronal development and cancer.
-Ken counsels clients on a range of inter-party issues, including due diligence, litigation, foreign oppositions, and licensing.
+Dr. Sonnenfeld uses his technical background in pharmacology to advise on the complex technical issues that arise in biotech and pharmaceutical patent and trade secret matters.
+Dr. Sonnenfeld counsels clients on a range of inter-party issues, including due diligence, litigation, foreign oppositions, and licensing.
 He supervises complex, strategic patent prosecution before the U.S. Patent and Trademark Office and oversees foreign prosecution.
+Dr. Sonnenfeld has provided counsel on diligence matters aggregating in value to several billion dollars.

 - National Genetics Institute and Baxter International, Inc. v.
 Talecris Biotherapeutics, Inc. (represented Baxter in case involving pooling of blood/plasma donations; after successful reexamination of asserted claims in USPTO, the case settled.)